silyze/browsary-ai-provider/README.md

 # Browsary AI Provider

-The Browsary AI Provider package defines core abstractions and interfaces for integrating AI-driven analysis and pipeline generation into the Browsary ecosystem.
+The Browsary AI Provider package defines the core abstractions and interfaces for integrating AI-driven analysis and pipeline generation into the Browsary ecosystem.

 ## Install